A below-the-knee amputation (BKA) is the surgical removal of the leg below the knee.

 The doctor may give:

 An incision will be made in the skin below the knee.
 The muscles will be divided and the blood vessels clamped.
 A special saw is used to cut through the bone.
 The muscles are then sewn and shaped.
 It will form a stump that will cushion the bone.
 Nerves are divided and placed so they do not cause pain.
 The skin is closed over the muscles.
 Drains may be inserted into the stump.
 It will allow blood and fluids to drain from the area in the first few days after surgery.
 A dressing and compression stocking will be placed over the stump.

 Copyright © Nucleus Medical Media, Inc.

-During your stay, the hospital staff will take steps to reduce your chance of infection, such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Diabetes Association

 Canadian Diabetes Association